Using Stacks

 # lamp-stack user all 3 yes

-# 3. Create a stack from the definition
+# 3. Create a stack from the template

 knot stack create lamp-stack myproject